vvscode/docs/docs/mms/xml-service/postback-notifications.md

 ---
-title: "Postback Notifications"
+title: Postback Notifications
-excerpt: ""
+excerpt: ''
 ---
 When an MMS is saved, the system will generate a Postback notification and unlock MMS for further use.
 If an MMS contain audio/video, Postback will be sent when the encoding of the MMS audio/video is finished, otherwise Postback notification will be sent instantly.
 Below is an example of Postback notification when an MMS is saved successfully: